Iscaraca/Iscaraca.github.io/CTF Writeups/_posts/2024-05-04-cyberthon-2024-tgbs.md

 ---
 layout: post
-title: Cyberthon 2024 - The Galaxy's Best Smuggler (Author Writeup + Notes)
+title: Cyberthon 2024 - TGBS (Author Writeup + Notes)
 author: Isaac
 ---

 {% raw %}

-Cyberthon is an annual CTF competition targeted towards JC students in Singapore, jointly organised by HCI, CSIT, and the DIS.
-This year, I had the opportunity to author a challenge for the web category.
+Cyberthon is an annual CTF competition targeted towards JC students in Singapore.
+This year, I had the opportunity to author a challenge for the web category: The Galaxy's Best Smuggler.

 <br>